MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M03_L03_Managed_Identity_for_Projects_and_Pipelines.md

    | **Subscription** drop-down list | Select your Azure subscription. |
    | **Role** drop-down list | Select the **Contributor** role. |

-   > [!NOTE]
-   > The subscription scope is necessary to accommodate deployments in the subsequent labs.
+   > **Note**: The subscription scope is necessary to accommodate deployments in the subsequent labs.

 1. Select the **Save** button.